newmo-oss/graphql-fake-server/README.md

 }
 ```

-Of, You can use Dynamic Fake to return a different value.
+Or, You can use Dynamic Fake to return a different value.

 - [`@newmo/graphql-codegen-fake-server-client`](https://npmjs.com/package/@newmo/graphql-codegen-fake-server-client)